-As owner or caretaker of the equipment, it is essential that you maintain your SU3000s and ensure safe product use by the employees, vendors and invitees that will be utilizing the product.
+As owner or caretaker of the equipment, it is essential that you maintain your SU3500s and ensure safe product use by the employees, vendors and invitees that will be utilizing the product.

-The operation of the SU3000s should be tested weekly to ensure the product is operating correctly.
+The operation of the SU3500s should be tested weekly to ensure the product is operating correctly.
 This User Guide provides instructions for a Weekly Safety Check.

-SU3000 Overview
+SU3500 Overview

-The SU3000 is an optical turnstile that provides bi-directional access control in conjunction with a facility access control system.
-The SU3000 utilizes tandem motorized barriers and integrated optical sensors to control access.
-The optical sensors detect patrons, determine the direction of patron movement and detect both authorized and unauthorized users.
+The SU3500 is an optical turnstile that provides bi-directional access control in conjunction with a facility access control system.
+The SU3500 utilizes tandem motorized barriers and integrated optical sensors to control access.
+The optical sensors detect patrons, determine the direction of patron movement and (in conjunction with the facility access system) detect both authorized and unauthorized users.

-SU3000 Components - Exterior View
+SU3500 Components - Exterior View

-An overview of the major turnstile components is presented below [Fig. 1 & Fig. 2].
+An overview of the major turnstile components is presented below [Figures 1 & 2].
 More information on these components can be found later in the User Guide.

-Fig. 1 SU3000 Components - Exterior View
+Fig. 1 SU3500 Components - Exterior View

-SU3000 Components - Exterior View (cont.)
+SU3500 Components - Exterior View (cont.)